jafingerhut/cljol/doc/transitive-reduction-notes.md

 // i2v and v2i represent a numbering in the range 0 up to n-1 of the
 // vertices of V.  This is an arbitrary numbering that has nothing to
 // do with the topological ordering.
-It is temporary, lasting only
+It is temporary, discarded
-// while this code runs, and is discarded before returning.

-// We create this numbering so that we can use arrays instead of
+// before returning.
+We create this numbering so that we can use
-// dictionaries/hash-maps for several data structures that we need for
+// arrays instead of dictionaries/hash-maps for several data
-// maintaining a value per vertex in G.
+// structures that we need for maintaining a value per vertex in G.

 i = 0
 for vertex v in V do
     i2v[i] = v
     v2i[v] = i
     sorted_in_edges_temp[i] = []   // empty list
-    in_degree_temp[i] = 0
+    in_degree[i] = 0
     i = i + 1
 end for

 for edge (u,v) in E do
     i = v2i[v]
-    in_degree_temp[i] = in_degree_temp[i] + 1
+    in_degree[i] = in_degree[i] + 1
 end for

 // {} is the empty set.  candidates may be implemented as an ordered